babylonlabs-io/finality-provider/README.md

       standard as its EOTS key pair
     - Persists generated key pairs in the internal Cosmos keyring.
 2. **Randomness Generation:**
-    - Generates lists of EOTS randomness pairs based on the EOTS key, chainID, and block height.
+    - Generates lists of EOTS randomness pairs based on the EOTS key, chain ID, and block height.
     - The randomness is deterministically generated and tied to specific parameters.
 3. **Signature Generation:**